MrSnowNB/MemoryStages/docs/SWARM_LOCKIN_FINAL.md

 POST /chat/message returns 200 (mock or real), not 500

-No “object bool can’t be used in 'await' expression” in logs
+No "object bool can't be used in 'await' expression" in logs

 Rollback:

 git checkout HEAD^ -- src/api/chat.py and related helpers

-Step 3 — Memory adapter readiness to remove “degraded”
+Step 3 — Memory adapter readiness to remove "degraded"

 Scope: wherever /chat/health is composed (likely src/api/chat.py or health helper)